 Studies have shown that lukewarm baths can help calm your nervous system.
 For many babies, the calming effect of a bath will help to minimize those tears.
 This is also a great step to incorporate into your nightly routine with your newborn to help them prepare for sleep.

-A lot of parents fear that nursing their newborns when they are fussy will create bad habits.
+Many parents fear that nursing their newborns when they are fussy will create bad habits.
 This is simply not true.
 In the newborn stage, babies rely on their parents and caregivers to help them self-regulate.
 Nursing is an entirely natural and healthy way to do that.

 Use the swing.

 If you have an infant swing, the swaying motion of a swing can help calm your baby, mainly because they were so used to being in motion all the time in the womb!
 Just make sure that your baby doesn’t fall asleep in the swing since it isn’t a safe sleep space.
 If you don’t have a swing, you can try swaying your baby back and forth in your arms.

 Use white noise or shush your baby.

 This creates a similar sound to what your baby heard all day in the womb.
 It can also help your baby become prepared for sleep.
 If you don’t have a white noise machine, don’t be afraid to get up close to your baby’s ear and “shush” over and over.

 Go on a walk.

 As we enter a season of warmer weather, this is a great option to help your baby (and you) get some fresh air.
 And if your baby falls asleep in the process, that is okay too.
 You just want to ensure that they are positioned correctly in the stroller/car seat to ensure their airways are open.